Website Relaunch with CSS Grid Layout

-4 month of work, 49 hours of coding, plus more hours for designing a new homepage, creating a new OTF font and polishing up some of my old 3D models.
+4 months of work, 49 hours of coding, plus more hours for designing a new homepage, creating a new OTF font, and polishing up some of my old 3D models.
 But now my martial arts website kogakure.de is online.

 The old website still used Jekyll, and it took a long time to generate and deploy my website.
 For the same reasons I migrated this website to Hugo – which are speed and getting rid of Ruby – I decided to do the same for kogakure.de.